-The 2014-2015 resumes with its first event of 2015, featuring winners of PGA Tour events from 2014 at the Hyundai Tournament of Champions.
+The 2015-2016 season resumes with its first event of 2016, featuring winners of PGA Tour events from 2015 at the Hyundai Tournament of Champions.
 Confused yet?
 Think of it this way.
-This tournament is the annual reminder of the names that you can’t believe won tournaments in 2014 (Steven Bowditch, Geoff Ogilvy, Tim Clark, Matt Every… Scott Stallings!?), and a sobering reminder that Tiger, Phil, Rickie, and Spieth all failed to qualify.
-The field this year is hilarious, and it includes only 1 of the top 10 players in the world (Gerry), and of course goes up against the NFL playoffs over the weekend.
-In its heyday, the event was known as the Mercedes Championship.
-The downgrade in field coincides perfectly with the sponsor downgrade to HYUNDAI (Hope You Understand Nothing’s Driveable And Inexpensive).
-Ladies and gentlemen, the 2015 season has officially begun!
+This tournament is the annual reminder of the names that you can’t believe won tournaments in 2015 (Fabian Gomez, James Hahn, JJ Henry, Matt Every, Peter Malnati….
+Troy Merritt!?), and a sobering reminder that Tiger and Phil failed to qualify.
+Thankfully, 2015 produced the best list of winners we’ve seen at least since Obama took office, but still of course goes up against the NFL playoffs over the weekend, and still gets bypassed by the likes of Rory.
+In its heyday, the event was known as the Mercedes Championship, but has been appropriately downgraded to the Hyundai Tournament of Champions.
+This event used to be about celebrating the previous year’s winners.
+Now it’s about celebrating the fact that Mark Rolfing lives in Hawaii.

 The Plantation Course at Kapalua is perhaps the most unique golf course that is played on the PGA Tour circuit.
 While that may sound like praise, it is also one of the least popular courses amongst the tour players.
 In fact, in the tour players voted it as their 10th least favorite course on the tour.